 - Gifted Development Center’s speakers’ bureau

-Books, publications and journals
+Books, publications and journals on giftedness

 “AAP National Conference: Focus on social-emotional needs of gifted children” (AAP News, Oct.
 23, 2016)